-- (a) Landscaping should be varied in type and scale, with areas of shrubs, larger perennials, and trees, not just grassed areas. - (b) Existing trees and landscape features (such as stone walls) should be kept wherever possible. - (c) At least part of the front yard should be grassed and/or planted as a visual amenity for the street.
+- (a) Landscaping should be varied, with use of shrubs, larger perennials, and trees, not just grassed areas. - (b) Existing trees and landscape features (such as stone walls) should be kept wherever possible - (c) At least part of the front yard should be grassed and/or planted as a visual amenity for the street.
 Patio areas in the front yard should be screened with planting.
-The presence of units at the rear of the site should be announced with entry gates, addressing, and other entry markers such as arbors or feature landscape. - (d) The front and back boulevard should be landscaped as green space.
-At a minimum, they should be retained as grassed areas, but more intense planting is encouraged on most development, and particularly on any townhouse in a courtyard configuration development.
-The space between the sidewalk and the front property line should receive similar treatment. - (e) In general, the by-law fencing height limit of 1.2 m in front yards, and 1.8 in rear and side yards should be respected.
+The presence of units at the rear of the site should be announced with entry gates, addressing, and other entry markers such as arbors or feature landscape. - (d) The front and back boulevard should be landscaped as a green space.
+At a minimum, they should be retained as grassed areas, but more intense planting is encouraged on most development particularly development that has the 4.9 m (16 ft.) front yard.

+- (e) In general, the By-law fence height limit of 1.2 m in front yards, and 1.8 m in rear and side yards should be respected.
 However, exceptions may be made for entry arbours, and trellises or screening elements immediately adjacent to patio or deck areas.
 Overheight elements in the front yard should assist with the definition of outdoor space but should not prevent all views or glimpses of the outdoor space from the street.
-Any overheight element should be largely transparent and limited in extent. - (f) Where walls or fences are provided, they should be combined with soft landscape to provide visual depth, screening and layering. - (g) Landscaping in semi-private common spaces in townhouse in a courtyard configuration and infill developments should be designed to provide screening and filtering of views.
-Planting larger caliper trees is particularly necessary in these locations. - (h) Where townhouses in a courtyard configuration, single unit principal buildings, or infill buildings are located at the lane, every opportunity to enhance the lanescape with landscaping should be taken.
-This includes: - (i) Entry gates and arbors over pedestrian entrances. - (ii) Arbors over driveway entrances. - (iii) Planted areas or planter boxes between garage doors. - (iv) Trellised areas along the lane façade, between and above garage entries, to enable 'vertical greening' with vines. - (v) Planters overhanging the lane on balconies and outside the windows of dwellings on upper levels. - (vi) Planting of trees near the lane where possible. - (i) Landscape treatment of driveways, outdoor parking spaces, and maneuvering areas is critical.
+Any overheight element should be largely transparent and limited in extent. - (f) Where walls or fences are provided they should be combined with soft landscape to provide visual depth, screening, and layering. - (g) Landscaping in semi-private common spaces in multi-unit developments should be designed to provide screening and filtering of views.
+Planting larger caliper trees is particularly necessary in this location. - (h) Where small houses or infill are located at the lane, every opportunity to enhance the lanescape with landscaping should be taken.
+This includes: - (i) Entry gates and arbors over pedestrian entrances - (ii) Arbors over driveway entrances - (iii) Planted areas or planter boxes between garage doors - (iv) Trellised areas along the lane façade, between and above garage entries, to enable 'vertical greening' with vines. - (v) Planters overhanging the lane on balconies and outside the windows of dwellings on upper levels. - (vi) Planting of trees near the lane where possible - (i) Landscape treatment of driveways, outdoor parking spaces, and maneuvering areas is critical.
 As much soft landscaping as possible should be provided to soften the appearance of the paved area.
 Special decorative paving (interlocking pavers, brick, exposed aggregate etc.) and permeable paving should be used in maneuvering areas.
 Driveways should be paved wheel strips with planting in the mid section.
 Uncovered parking spaces should be well designed spaces with landscaped edges, decorative paving, permeable paving, or gravel surfaces.
 Where a driveway is located adjacent to a neighbouring property there should be a well landscaped setback of about 1 m.
+Landscaping along this edge should include fencing, hedging, and closely spaced tree planting.